-The deadline for class members to exclude themselves from the proposed Settlement Classes passed with only four exclusions having been received; however, several objections to the Settlements have been filed.
+The deadline for class members to exclude themselves from the proposed Settlement Classes passed without any exclusions; however, several objections to the Settlements have been filed.

-On May 6, 2016, George W. Cochran filed his Notice of Appearance pursuant to

-Michigan Local Rul 83.25, and Rule 2.1(c) of the MDL Judicial Panel's Rules and Procedures, on behalf of Class Member-Objectors Olen York, Amy York, and Nancy York (collectively "York Objectors").
+On May 6, 2016, George W. Cochran filed his Notice of Appearance pursuant to Michigan Local Rul 83.25, and Rule 2.1(c) of the MDL Judicial Panel's Rules and Procedures, on behalf of Class Member-Objectors Olen York, Amy York, and Nancy York (collectively "York Objectors").
 The Court also received objections from Steven F. Helfand and Patrick S. Sweeney.
 Finally, William Thompson, Benjamin Feury, Shawn Odweyer, Sylvia Thompson, and Thomas Saris, who are represented by David Dishman (collectively "Dishman Objectors"), also filed objections.
 Before addressing the merits of the objections, the Court directs its attention to some preliminary matters.